News & Insights | Culturally Safe Recruitment: Practical Steps for Employers

 5) Build “site-ready” support into onboarding

 • Provide clear start instructions and a predictable first day.
+Uncertainty on day one is a common reason new starters disengage before they have settled in.

 • Introduce the person to the team and assign a buddy (where appropriate).
+A named contact makes it far easier to ask the small questions that otherwise go unasked.

 • Schedule a check-in within the first week.
+An early conversation catches problems while they are still easy to fix.

 6) Provide cultural support and safe escalation

 • Make it clear who to go to for support.
+Name the people and roles so support is a known path, not something a person has to work out alone.

 • Explain what will happen when concerns are raised.
+Setting out the steps in advance builds confidence that raising an issue leads to action.

 7) Create meaningful development pathways